Parabolic subgroups of complex braid groups: Parabolic subgroups

 As in the introduction, we define the (nonoriented) curve graph $\Gamma$ of $B$ with vertices the irreducible parabolic subgroups of $B$, and edges the pairs $\{ B_1,B_2 \}$ with $B_1 \neq B_2$ such that, either $B_1 \subset B_2$, or $B_2 \subset B_1$, or $B_1 \cap B_2 = [B_1,B_2]=\{ 1 \}$.
 We call rank of a given vertex the rank of the corresponding irreducible subgroup.

 Similarly, we recall that, for $B_0$ an irreducible parabolic subgroup, $z_{B_0} \in B_0$ is defined as the unique positive generator of $Z(B_0) \simeq \Z$, where positive means the following.
 Consider the standard map $X \to \C^*$ obtained by taking the product of a $W$-invariant collection of defining linear forms for the hyperplane arrangement $\mathcal{A}$.
 The induced morphism $B = \pi_1(X/W) \to \pi_1(\C^*) \simeq \Z$ identifies $Z(B_0)$ with a subgroup of $\Z$, and such a subgroup admits a unique positive generator.
 By definition this generator is $z_{B_0}$.
+The positive generators attached to rank 1 parabolic subgroups are by definition the so-called \emph{distinguished braided reflections}.

 The group $B$ obviously acts by conjugation on $\Gamma$, and this action factorizes through $B/Z(B)$.
 We have the following general fact.